 Electronic mail is a store-and-forward communication method over the Internet or other networks.
-It is an optional mode of communications between MCCs and undertaken on a bilateral contingency basis.
+It is an optional mode of communications between MCCs and destinations which may be undertaken on a bilateral contingency basis.
 Guidance on using email is provided at Annex I to this document.